cpstell/stock-analysis/README.md

    ## Summary

-   The Advantages of refactoring are it offers a simpler, more concise code, with quicker processing times, and the use of less processing power.
-The disadvantages of refactoring are you take code that is working, and in the process of trying to make it better, you may introduce bugs that have to be fixed and will probably
+   The advantages of refactoring are it offers a simpler, more concise code, with quicker processing times, and the use of less processing power.
-   spend more time researching ways to improve an already working product.
+   The disadvantages of refactoring are you take code that is working, and in the process of trying to make it better, you may introduce bugs that have to be fixed and will probably spend more time researching ways to improve an already working product.